Can Someone Else Homeschool My Child? Get Your Answer With DoNotPay!

 Whether you can teach someone elses’ child depends on the local laws, but you should think twice before accepting the job.
 Homeschooling should be taken seriously since it is a huge responsibility.

-Numerous parents decided to sue the person who homeschooled their child because the results were not satisfactory.
+Numerous parents decided to send demand letters to the person who homeschooled their child because the results were not satisfactory.
 To avoid misunderstandings, you should create a rock-solid contract with the parents listing the following:

-• A clause stating they may not sue you for any reason other than criminal behavior
+- A clause stating they may not send demand letters to you for any reason other than criminal behavior

 Do You Need To Write a Letter of Intent to Homeschool Your Child?